Superoscillating Quantum Control Induced By Sequential Selections: Transporting the Gaussian apparatus

-To realize SQC with the setup shown in Fig.~\ref{fig:transport}(a), we apply $N$ rounds of sequential quantum-state pre- and post-selections by alternatively projecting the system into the initial state $|i\rangle$ and $|f\rangle$, and coupling the apparatus weakly to the system between two selections.
-The sequential selections on the system can exert a longstanding influence on the quantum state of apparatus, leading to the final state given by
+Figure~\ref{fig:transport}(a) shows the setup: two lasers are tuned to the red and blue sidebands, coupling the internal and motional states.
+To realize SQC, we apply $N$ rounds of sequential quantum-state pre- and post-selections by alternatively projecting the system into the initial state $|i\rangle$ and $|f\rangle$, and coupling the apparatus weakly to the system between two selections.
+According to Eq.~\eqref{eq:sqc}, the sequential selections on the system can exert a longstanding influence on the quantum state of apparatus, leading to the final state given by